dgiot/dgiot/Windows.md

   to `Path` list.

 * Validate installation.
-  Start (restart) CMD or powershell console and execute `which bash`, it should print out `/usr/bin/bash`
+  Start (restart) CMD console and execute `which bash`, it should print out `/usr/bin/bash`

 ### Other tools

-Some of the unix world tools are required to build EMQ X.  Including:
+Some of the unix world tools are required to build EMQX.
+Including:

 * git
 * curl